roydukkey/dotenv-dot/README.md

 MAIL_CONFIG.auth.pass=pass1234
 ```

-Once the dotenv-dot transformer is executed these variable will be condensed into a new variable named `MAIL_CONFIG`.
+Once the dotenv-dot transformer is executed, these variables will be condensed into a new variable named `MAIL_CONFIG`.

 ```dosini
 MAIL_CONFIG='{"service":"gmail","auth":{"user":"noreply@domain.com","pass":"pass1234"}}'